Meet our TeamGet to know our Staff and Board of Directors

 Shelly and Dan live in the suburbs of Atlanta, Georgia with their 5 children, three biological and two adopted.
 When she’s not working for Go Be Love or driving kids around, Shelly enjoys trail running, hiking, and other activities that keep her outside, active, and close to the ground.

-Autumn Kerr came to Go Be Love in November 2009 and has served in many roles since – administration, trip coordination, management and became Executive Director in May of 2012.
+Autumn Kerr came to Go Be Love in November 2009 and has served in many roles since – administration, trip coordination, management, Executive Director and most recently Chief Operating Officer.

 Before coming on staff at Go Be Love, Autumn worked in the advertising agency world for 11 years.
 Her background is design and writing but her passion is to live out James 1:27.
 This passion came alive on a trip to the Philippines in 2007 where she went on a group tour with Compassion International to meet her sponsored child.
 This trip was truly life changing and Autumn returned home with a heart on fire for missions and doing more to help children around the world.
 She currently sponsors 3 children through Compassion and has been on mission trips to the Philippines, India, Dominican Republic, Costa Rica, China, Ethiopia, Uganda, Ghana, Ecuador, the Bahamas, and Haiti.